Have you heard about Tradewinds Voyages?

 On board dining promises to offer dishes for all tastes and preferences.
 Healthy eating, sustainability and wellbeing seem especially important to Tradewind.
 Classic dishes will also be offered and they promise to always seek to use local fresh produce to create menus relevant to the region your exploring aboard.

 I’m one of those annoying people who takes photographs of their food!
 Especially if it’s presented to me like a piece of art!
-Do return in June for lots of fabulous food photographs.
+Do return later in the month for lots of fabulous food photographs.

 2. The Marina.